Vanille-N/website/www/treebor/range.md

 `Reserved?`, `Frozen?` and `Disabled?`. `Active?` is impossible because it requires a child access to exist. `Frozen?` reacts the same way as `Frozen` for foreign accesses, and it becomes `Frozen` on a child access.

+Here are examples of how this applies to concrete examples

 > ```diff
 > + TB: NOT UB (Delayed initialization)